MichaelOryan/card-deck/README.md

 deck.addCard(card); // Add one copy of card to deck

 Draw a card from the deck with or without burning card to the discard pile.
-If there are no cards to draw then it will start with a new deck of all the previously drawn cards.
+If there are no cards to draw then it will start by shuffling the discard pile and making those cards available to draw.
-Possible features for the future.
-Having a discard pile which can be added to and will become the new deck if the deck runs out of cards.

-Card card = deck.drawTopCard(3); //Puts 3 cards into the discard pile and returns the 4th

-card = deck.drawTopCard(); // Draws one card
+Card card = deck.drawTopCard(3); //Puts 3 cards into the discard pile and returns the 4th card = deck.drawTopCard(); // Draws one card

 Check to see if the deck is empty